Computing Technology for Math Excellence Logo

 I have seen classroom teacher Web sites with snowflakes dancing down the screen, leaves falling, and scrolling ribbons of text waving about the screen right over text I was attempting to read.
 I’ve encountered music that I could not turn off.
 Although these provide “razzle-dazzle,” such elements of design tend to distract from the message being conveyed at the site and cause some users to look elsewhere.

-Also, content that flashes or flickers and blinks at certain rates (i.e., between 2 Hz and 55 Hz) might induce seizures in some individuals with photosensitive epilepsy (Architectural and Transportation Barriers Compliance Board, 2001).
+Also, content that flashes or flickers and blinks at certain rates (i.e., greater than 3 Hz and less than 55 Hz) might induce seizures in some individuals with photosensitive epilepsy (MDN Web Docs, 2021).

 K-12 schools might question posting the email addresses of all teachers from the school site.
 Although parents might expect to communicate 24/7 with teachers, posting the teacher’s email address might be better from the classroom teacher site at the judgment of the teacher.
 The teacher would determine expectations for students and parents to receive responses to email regarding classroom concerns.
 According to Nora Carr (2004), former assistant superintendent for the Charlotte-Mecklenburg Schools, “Expecting teachers to spend their limited time at home communicating online with parents is unrealistic and unfair.”